What is Unemployment Insurance?

 To learn how to file in your state, visit your state’s Unemployment Insurance website and read the FAQs or special instructions for COVID-19 unemployment.
 You can also search your state’s website for “Pandemic Unemployment Assistance” or “PUA” or “self-employed unemployment.”
 Many states require that you first register for regular Unemployment Insurance so if you can’t find information on what to do in your state, trying filing for UI at your state’s Unemployment Insurance website.

-How do I receive the extra $600 per week in additional benefits?
+Will the extra $600 per week in additional benefits be extended?

 How do I apply for the 13-week extension?